Elliot Steinmetz: Coaching career

-He was employed to become a coach for the Hebrew Academy of Nassau County from 2005 until he stepped down from the position in 2010.
+He was employed as a coach for the Hebrew Academy of Nassau County from 2005 until he stepped down from the position in 2010.

 On April 28, 2014, he was signed to become the next head coach of the Yeshiva University Maccabees.

 From November 2019 until December 2021, his Maccabees won an astounding 50 consecutive victories, but despite that fact, he was quoted having said that: "Honestly, I don’t pay attention, Funny – I knew we have the streak, but we take it one game at time.
 We have a maturity, and a lot of our top guys are motivated, and that makes my job a lot easier."

 In an interview, his philosophical vantage point, when narrowed down in a basketball stance, is not about winning rings, trophies or championships in a general sense, but to aid his team to get better everyday and try to represent the said university and the Jewish community in a positive note.

+In 2023, Steinmetz was awarded the Jewish Sports Heritage Association’s inaugural Marty Riger Outstanding Jewish Coach of the Year Award.